BlendiGR/Koulu-Web-Yksilo/README.md

-# SChool Project – Mitä Syötäväksi?
+# School Project – Mitä Syötäväksi?

 A second-year ICT **Ohjelmistotuotanto** school project built to for hunting menus from school restaurants.
 This app puts everything in one place — nearby restaurants, filters that actually matter, and daily/weekly menus.